geekzy/tiapp-como/README.md

 };
 ```

-DO NOT forget to add your models to configuration `/app/config/app.js` in models Array put your model filename WITHOUT `.js`
+DO NOT forget to add your models to configuration `/app/config/app.js` in models property, put your model filename WITHOUT `.js` in the Array.

 ```js
 module.exports = {